10 things you should do immediately when there’s a flood warning

 8. Contact your insurer as soon as possible

 If you need to claim on your home insurance, get the process started immediately.
-Identify damaged items - make a list and take photos if you can – this makes it easier to assess the damage and speed up your claim.
+Identify damaged items - make a list and take photos of any damage and the flood water line if you can – this makes it easier to assess the damage and speed up your claim.

 We know how difficult a time it can when your home is hit by a flood, and we’ll be by your side through the claims process and beyond.
 Insurers can usually help with the drying out process for your home, suggestions so you can minimise further damage, and help with emergency accommodation, if needed.